 Doug Sallen and I, Rob Manson, would like to thank all of the Del Monte Trophy & broader Race Group 5A participants for your commitment, enthusiasm and great car presentation.
-This is the fourth year we’ve all worked to improve the Rolex Monterey Motorsport Reunion experience for all of us and for spectators.
+This is the fifth year (2019) we’ve all worked to improve the Rolex Monterey Motorsport Reunion experience for all of us and for spectators.
 We are granted our own row and were thus able to lay out about 25 cars in a way that visually tells the story of the sports cars and specials that brought European-style road racing to the West Coast in the early 1950’s.
 The spectators love it.
 It helps foster a community of friends with shared interests.
 Many of you displayed photos and other interesting period history.
 The organizers recognized Row Q with the Best Paddock Display award in 2017.

-We had 54 Entries in 2017!
-Several dropped out prior to the event … BUT … we claim victory with the great mix of cars that made up the final 44 car grid.
+We had 54 Entries in 2017 and 43 in 2018!
+Several dropped out prior to the event … BUT … we claim victory with the great mix of cars that made up the final 44 car grid in 2017.
 Entries included: XK 120 Jaguars, Allard J2s, Allard K2s, Big Engine Specials, a Kurtis 500S, Crosley & Panhard engined Specials, MGs, a Morgan Flat Rad and a Triumph TR 2.
 PLUS, as at Pebble Beach in the early 1950’s, several wonderful examples of UK/European exotica: the Lancia D24/25, C-Type Jaguars, an Aston Martin DB 3S, the Bristol Warrior, a Ferrari 750 Monza, an MB 300 SL and Siatas.
 We worked to recruit grids that looked like the START of the Pebble Beach Road Races and to have races among similar cars within the Groups .
 The event’s live streaming shows that we nailed those objectives.
 The racing was pretty clean and the Group Steward didn’t have much to do!
 Thank you all for that!
 More importantly … we all got maximum track time while other groups struggled with black flag and full course yellow conditions.

 We were everywhere during Car Week.
 We had a number of supporting activities that drew strong participation from our Group including the Alvarado Street Run and the Run over the Laureles Grade to lunch at The Quail.
 At The Quail … Colin Warnes arranged the exhibit of the two time Pebble Beach winning Cadillac Allard J2, in memory of it’s driver Bill Pollack and in support of our Run group.
 The Pebble Beach Concours d’Elegance created a special exhibition Class for The Specials that Raced at Pebble Beach.
 Three of the six cars displayed on Sunday had raced in our Group on Saturday.
 Lastly, we had a well attended wine and cheese get together on Row Q after Saturday’s races that was organized by the Nelson’s with help from the Specials tent and Vince Vento.